M4NU5/Personal_Website/content/blog/tech/configure-remote-desktop-on-windows-between-my-laptop-and-desktop/index.md

 cover:
   image: desktop_plus_laptop.png
   alt: EpicDesktopPic.png
+description: Learn how to set up Windows Remote Desktop Protocol (RDP) for seamless access to your powerful desktop from a laptop, even while traveling or dealing with power outages.
+This guide covers enabling RDP on Windows Pro, resolving common RDP issues like the black screen, and securing remote access with Tailscale VPN.
+Perfect for those needing a remote connection to their desktop without relying on third-party software, ensuring a smooth, reliable experience wherever you are.
+Simplify remote access and stay productive on the go.
 ---
 So I’m visiting my family back in my home country which is currently experiencing daily power cuts, FUN!
 And as much as i love my chonky desktop there is not a flying fuck im lugging it all the way home.
 That is what we have laptops for!
 Saddly my desktop is x10 more powerful than my cafe warrior of a laptop so any cheeky hacking i might want to do will be severly limited...